j-tag/mass-image-processing/README.md

 * Simple and understandable code
 * Documented code

-For comparison you can see a sequential manipulation of images takes too long:
+For comparison, you can see a sequential manipulation of images takes too long:

 https://github.com/j-tag/mass-image-processing/assets/3483320/e59c3637-8c45-44e2-8faf-dc380ed25bd0